TL;DR – Our version of “I’m not reading all that, *SparkNotes pls.”

 Claim stacking becomes fraudulent when you intend to receive compensation that exceeds the actual loss or damage.

-It also undermines the principle of indemnity in insurance, which aims to restore the insured to a client’s financial position before the loss, not to enable them to profit from their insurance.
+It also undermines the principle of indemnity in insurance, which aims to restore the insured to their pre-loss financial position, rather than enabling them to profit from their insurance payout.

 Thankfully, insurance companies often have measures in place to detect and prevent claim stacking.

-Plus, some policies might allow for a certain degree of claim stacking.
-However, you need to declare that you have policies with different companies.
-This could affect or delay the payout while the insurers decide which company is liable for the payment.
+Additionally, some policies may permit a certain degree of claim stacking.
+However, you need to declare to all your insurers that you have policies with different companies.
+This could, otherwise, affect or delay the payout while each insurer decides who is liable to pay out your claim.

-You must decide whether multiple policies with different insurers for the same asset is a stroke of genius or a waste of money.
+So, the decision is yours; is having multiple policies with different insurers for the same asset a stroke of genius or a waste of money?

 Failure to Report Accidents

-Insurance companies need accurate and timely information to assess the situation, determine liability, and process claims efficiently when an accident occurs.
+Insurance companies require accurate and timely information to assess the situation, determine liability, and process claims efficiently in the event of an accident.
 So, any failure to report an accident promptly delays all these processes.

-Insurance policies stipulate that policyholders must report accidents within a specific period.
+Insurance policies stipulate in the policy documents that policyholders (that means you) must report accidents within a specified period.

 Insurers often reject claims that fall outside the stipulated period due to several key reasons:

-1. Delayed reporting makes it harder for insurers to verify the accident's facts accurately.
+- Delayed reporting makes it more difficult for insurers to verify the facts of the accident accurately.

-1. There's a higher risk of individuals fabricating or altering claims long after an alleged incident.
+- There’s a higher risk that individuals may fabricate or alter claims long after an alleged incident.

 In other cases, failing to report an accident can be considered a breach of your insurance contract.
 Naturally, this could lead to policy cancellation or non-renewal, making it more difficult and expensive to get insurance in the future.